When does it make sense to print on demand?

 Pre-printed barcodes also make sense if you have a small team.
 While learning to operate a thermal transfer printer and produce labels isn’t challenging, it does require maintenance and oversight, which can bog down staff who would be better served spending time on tasks that directly add value to your mission.

-When you need something specific
+4. When you need specialty labels

 It’s important to ensure the label stock and image will remain readable throughout its lifespan.
 While there are certainly durable print on demand options, like thermal transfer, your supplier should be capable of providing labels with increased durability.